 While campus jobs provide extra money for spending, they can be even more meaningful.
 Students learn job skills and knowledge that can help as they intern, graduate and head into their professions.
 They also will have the opportunity for mentorship under some of the finest professors, staff, and administration in the country.
 And student employers are important sources of recommendation letters, advice, and networks.

-All Denison students, regardless of whether they qualify for Federal Work Study or not, are eligible for campus employment.
-In all cases, it is the student’s responsibility to seek out employment.
 The student employment job market is competitive, so it makes sense to check in early if you are interested in working.
-You can search for a job through MyDenison.
-Entering First-Year students may access job postings in mid-August when they receive their login credentials.
-Returning students may view job postings when they move onto campus.
+You can search for a job through Handshake.
+Entering first-year students may access job postings once they’re registered for classes.

 Federal Work Study